Helias/Keira2/README.md

 ## Installation

-Keira2 fetches datas from an istance of the [TrinityCore JSON API](https://github.com/ShinDarth/TC-JSON-API/), it can be installed either on the same machine or on an external one.
+Keira2 fetches data from an istance of the [TrinityCore JSON API](https://github.com/ShinDarth/TC-JSON-API/), it can be installed either on the same machine or on an external one.

 You can install an istance of the TrinityCore JSON API using [this guide](https://github.com/ShinDarth/TC-JSON-API/blob/3.3.5/INSTALL.md).